xyproto/vt100/README.md

 * Can get key-presses, including arrow keys.
 * Has a Canvas struct, for drawing only the updated characters to the terminal.
 * Uses the spec directly, but memoizes the commands sent to the terminal, for speed.
+* Everything is ready if someone wants to use this to build a utility similar to `dialog` or `whiptail`.

 ### Images